H3cth0r/basic-strategy/cryto_trade_points_DRL/README.md

 # Crypto Trading Points with Deep Reinforcement Learning Approach

 Please write the python code generate the model described in this paper.
 If possible write it inside a simple file.
 Please make plotly plots and show them.
-Download the data from here:
+Download the data from here.
+Im on a mac machine, then i have mps.
+Please if cuda available, also use it(if i run the script in another machine):
     data_url = "https://raw.githubusercontent.com/H3cth0r/stonks-data/refs/heads/main/data/CRYPTO/BTC-USD/data_0.csv"

     data_df_raw = load_raw_data(data_url)